snowfallorg/docs/src/content/docs/guides/lib/modules.md

     inputs,

     # Additional metadata is provided by Snowfall Lib.
-    system, # The system architecture for this host (eg. `x86_64-linux`). target, # The Snowfall Lib target for this system (eg. `x86_64-iso`). format, # A normalized name for the system target (eg. `iso`).
+    namespace, # The namespace used for your flake, defaulting to "internal" if not set. system, # The system architecture for this host (eg. `x86_64-linux`). target, # The Snowfall Lib target for this system (eg. `x86_64-iso`). format, # A normalized name for the system target (eg. `iso`).